In this article, we’ll be taking a look at Sitebuilder reviews.

 You’ll find many user Sitebuilder com reviews complain about this, but it’s definitely justified - the builder offers very old-fashioned, outdated templates.
 This translates into the actual UI being clunky, too, but we’ll get to that in a minute.

-The above-given statements are especially true when you compare Sitebuilder’s templates with those of, say, Squarespace.
+The above-given statements are especially true when you compare Sitebuilder’s templates with those of, say, Squarespace or Zyro.
 Sure, I might not be doing Sitebuilder any favors here - Squarespace is pretty well-known for offering users the most modern and beautiful templates on the market.
 However, for the sake of comparison, the example stands.

 Think about it yourself - if you wanted your website to look modern and beautiful, with plenty of interactive features that would captivate the visitor to stay, would you go with a design that looks like it came back from the mid-2000s?
 I doubt it.